-□ NO 5.Do you Smoke?
-U YES □ NO 6.
-Do you have sneezing spells, runny or stuffy nose, watery or itchy eyes, coughing, wheezing, or shortness of breath after working with laboratory animals or their cages/bedding? ----------------------------------- □ YES □ NO If YES , please answer the following: a.
+□ NO 5.Do you Smoke? ☐ YES □ NO 6.
+Do you have sneezing spells, runny or stuffy nose, watery or itchy eyes, coughing, wheezing, or shortness of breath after working with laboratory animals or their cages/bedding?
+YES □ NO If YES, please answer the following: a.
 When did the symptoms begin? (month & year):/ b.
-Are the symptoms worse than compared to one year ago?YESNO If YES , do these symptoms change on weekends, vacations, or other times you are away from work with animal YES (for better or worse ? circle one) 7.
+Are the symptoms worse than compared to one year ago? ☐ YES ☐ NO If YES , do these symptoms change on weekends, vacations, or other times you are away from work with animals?
+YES (for better or worse? select one) NO 7.
 Do you have any skin problems related to work (e.g., reactions to latex gloves; dry, cracked skin; rashes)?
-YES (describe:) 8.
-Do you wear a fit-tested respirator to perform any activities at work? □ YES □ NO IF YES: a.
-Date of last respirator clearance medical questionnaire/evaluation: / / / / b.
-Date of last respirator training: / / / / / c.
-Date of last respirator fit testing: / / / / / 9.
+YES (describe:) NO 8.
+Do you wear a fit-tested respirator to perform any activities at work?
+YES NO IF YES: a.
+Date of last respirator clearance medical questionnaire/evaluation:// b.
+Date of last respirator training:/// c.
+Date of last respirator fit testing:/// 9.
 Are you immunosuppressed?
-This can occur due to an immunodeficiency disorder/disease, taking medications that suppress t immune system such as long term corticosteroid use or undergoing surgery such as an organ transplant or spleen removal. ☐ YES (cause: 10.
-Do you have any disabilities / limitations which would affect your ability to perform work duties (bend, lift, carry, walk, read of talk?) ☐ YES (explain: NO 11.
+This can occur due to an immunodeficiency disorder/disease, taking medications that suppress the immune system such as long term corticosteroid use or undergoing surgery such as an organ transplant or spleen removal.
+10. Do you have any disabilities / limitations which would affect your ability to perform work duties (bend, lift, carry, walk, read or talk?)
+YES (explain:) □ NO 11.
 List all prescription and over the counter medications that you are currently taking (if any).
 12.Do you have any health or workplace concerns not covered by the questionnaire that you feel may affect your occupational health and would like to confidentially discuss with the Occupational Health Clinicians or your personal care physician?
-YES (describe below or schedule an appointment) □ NO
+YES (describe below or schedule an appointment) NO

 Additional Notes:

-By signing below I acknowledge that:
+signing below I acknowledge that:

-The above information is accurate and complete to the best of my knowledge
+The above information is accurate and complete to the best of m y knowlodgo

-and 2.
-I have reviewed and agree with the RIH Joint Privacy Notice as found at
+The above information is accurate and complete to the best of m and y knowledge

-https://umbc.app.box.com/s/ntyx6awr67zqpjnkpxron2lgervnpu7y
+2. I have reviewed and agree with the RIH Joint Privacy Notice as for

-Drint First and Last Name (lasible)
+https://umbc.app.box.com/s/ntyx6awr67zqpjnkpxron2lgervnpu7 y

 Print First and Last Name (legibly)

 Signature Date

 W UMBC

-RETRIEVER INTEGRATED HEALTH Division of Student Affairs
+RETRIEVER INTEGRATED I IEALTH

-Please send completed and signed questionnaire via secure email response or via USPS mail to:
+Division of Student Affairs

-Retriever Integrated Health Attn: Medical Director, The Center for Well Being, 1000 Hilltop Circle, Baltimore, MD 21250
+Please send completed and signed questionnaire via se Retriever Integrated Health Attn: Medical Director, The Center for N

-This section to be completed by the medical provider
+Retriever integrated fleatth Atth.
+Medical Director, The Center for V wen being, 1000 mintop circle, battimore, MD 21250

-□Cleared: □□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□
+This section to be completed by th e medical nrovider

-□Not Cleared:
+This section to be completed by th e medicui provider

-□Incomplete: □
+les

-ancomplete.
+Cleared: L

-Medical Director Signature: Date:
+Cleared with Restrictions Listed: Not Cleared:

-A deliction of Nickons
+Incomplete:

-Additional Notes:
+Nedical Director Signature: Date: dditional Notes: